subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 After all this speculation, lets get down to the nuts and bolts of how modern EBMs work, and we will start with Langevin sampling followed by training algorithms.

-## MCMC Sampling Using the Langevin Equation
+## MCMC Sampling Using Langevin Dynamics

 Early EBMs from the 1980s, such as the Boltzmann Machine, feature relatively simple energy functions